jacine/theming/basic/template-files.md

 ![An illustrated screenshot of the Bartik theme which exposes the use of the major templates](http://themery.com/sites/default/files/figure-15-14.png)

 **Figure 15–14**.
-An example home page using the Bartik theme, which highlights the use of major template files and many custom regions
+An example home page using the Bartik theme, which highlights the use of major template files and many custom regions.